EquipmentMarch 15, 2026By Stat Imaging

 Digital Radiography (DR) and Computed Radiography (CR) have significant differences in image quality, dose, and workflow.
 Here is what facility directors need to know.

-When evaluating mobile X-ray providers, one of the most important questions to ask is: Do you use DR or CR equipment?
 The answer directly impacts image quality, patient radiation dose, and how quickly you receive results.

-What is DR (Digital Radiography)?
+What Is DR (Digital Radiography)?

 DR systems use a flat-panel detector that captures the X-ray image directly in digital format.
-The image appears on the technologist's screen within seconds of the exposure.
+The image appears on the technologist's screen within seconds of exposure.

 Advantages:

-- Image preview in 3-25 seconds
+• Image preview in 3-25 seconds

-- Lower radiation dose (approximately 10% less than CR)
+• Lower radiation dose (approximately 10% less than CR)

-- Higher spatial resolution and better image quality
+• Higher spatial resolution and better image quality

-- No cassette handling — faster workflow
+• No cassette handling for a faster workflow

-- Immediate quality check at the bedside
+• Immediate quality check at the bedside

-What is CR (Computed Radiography)?
+What Is CR (Computed Radiography)?

 CR systems use a phosphor storage plate inside a cassette.
-After the exposure, the cassette must be processed through a separate reader to digitize the image.
+After exposure, the cassette must be processed through a separate reader to digitize the image.

 Advantages:

-- Lower equipment cost
+• Lower equipment cost

-- Familiar cassette-based workflow
+• Familiar cassette-based workflow

-- Adequate for many routine exams
+• Adequate for many routine exams

 The Key Differences